Pleasanton, California

 Pleasanton's high school split was redrawn in 2024.
 Under the current boundaries: Foothill High serves the elementaries Fairlands, Donlon, Lydiksen, and Hearst (south + east side of the city, including most of Ruby Hill, Vintage Hills, Sycamore Heights corridor).
 Amador Valley High serves the others, Alisal, Mohr, Valley View, Vintage Hills, Walnut Grove (central + north side, including downtown Pleasanton, Birdland, Val Vista).
 Middle-school feeders also shifted: Hart and Pleasanton Middle generally feed Amador Valley; Harvest Park feeds Foothill.
 Both high schools are top-tier; the boundary question is more about cultural fit and feeder middle school than about resale value.

 Foothill vs Amador Valley by the numbers (per U.S. News 2025-2026 Best High Schools): Amador Valley ranks #459 nationally, #59 California, 70% AP-taking.
-Foothill ranks #553 nationally, #75 California, 65% AP-taking, 71% minority enrollment, 9% economically disadvantaged.
+Foothill ranks #553 nationally, #75 California, 65% AP-taking, 9% economically disadvantaged.
 Both substantially above California medians; the gap between them is narrow enough that the cultural-fit dimension usually dominates the data-only ranking.

 Typical assignment by sub-neighborhood